Adjacent to MoMA, all-suite layout, every guest gets a meeting room.

 Book a Premier Suite on a high floor (above 14) for the skyline view.
 The Vine rooftop bar at 7pm is the after-meeting space; the southwest-corner table has the Times-Square direction view.

 Conrad New York Midtown sits within our broader Top 20 Hotels in New York for Business list.
-It scored an aggregate 9.5/10 across the three editorial criteria — competitive against the field but, on business-specific factors, the angle above is what earned its rank.
+It scored an aggregate 9.5/10 across the three editorial criteria, competitive against the field but, on business-specific factors, the angle above is what earned its rank.
 For the alternatives in the same New York neighbourhood, see Midtown West, 54th Street and adjacent.
 For a different city entirely, see the related lists below.

-If you have already chosen the dates, our editor recommends booking the room twelve weeks ahead.
-The best suites with the right view orientation go first, and inventory for the popular months is quoted in months, not weeks.
-Suite-level rooms with private plunge pools or terraces — the ones that earn this rank — are typically the first to sell out.
+Have firm dates?
+Our editor's advice is to book roughly twelve weeks in advance.
+The view-facing suites disappear earliest, and high-season inventory moves on a timescale of months, not weeks.
+Suite-level rooms with private plunge pools or terraces, the ones that earn this rank, are typically the first to sell out.